bazineta/js8call/README.md

    of them; some are false positives, and some just reflect the fact that it's a language with a lot of history behind it, and certain things, like using the same array for both in and out intents, will tend to upset it, even if that usage is not a problem.
-If all goes well, you should end up with a `js8call` in the build directory.
+If all goes well, you should end up with a `js8call` application in the build directory.
 Test using:
    ```
    open ./js8call.app
    ```
    Once you're satisfied with the test results, copy the `js8call` application to `/Applications`.